Upcoming Events

 sung in Church Slavonic

 Rachmaninoff’s beloved unaccompanied All-Night Vigil from 1915 has been called “the greatest musical achievement of the Russian Orthodox Church.”
-Inspired to create a work that recovered the true spirit of Orthodox services, Rachmaninoff chose traditional chant melodies in several different styles and enveloped them in wondrously rich harmonies.
+Inspired to create a work that recovered the true spirit of Orthodox worship services that he remembered fondly from his youth, Rachmaninoff chose time-honored chant melodies used in Orthodox services and wrapped them in wondrously rich harmonies.
+Rachmaninoff chose traditional chant melodies in several different styles and enveloped them in wondrously rich harmonies.
 The work’s 15 movements show a broad variety of complexity and texture, each one bringing to eloquent expression all the drama and nuance inherent in these treasured texts.
+The words are from the sung portions of the All-Night Vigil service, which includes the evening service of Vespers and the morning service of Matins.
+As such, they embody the act of remaining hopeful while waiting for night’s bleak darkness to come to an end and a new day to begin with the joyous light of dawn.
+Infused with multiple layers of meaning and metaphor, the hourlong All-Night Vigil can speak profoundly to all people, whether religious or not, even sung in Church Slavonic.

 We hope that you will come to hear our 36-voice choir perform this sublime music and to experience its transcendent beauty in the incomparable acoustical setting of Duke Chapel!